techtanzeel/collado-io/src/markdown/blog/iomando-20-behind/index.md

 Passwords and logins are painful because they create friction, thus slowing everything down.
 This is not something we came up with, it is a widely shared opinion, to say the least.

-But we don’t like slow, we like fast.
+But we don't like slow, we like fast.
 Remember, iomando needs to be fast.
 Yet it also needs to be secure.
 The password friction is then a necessary evil, the price we must pay to ensure our spaces remain secure enough.

 It is a high price, though.

-Our users don’t want to remember yet another password.
+Our users don't want to remember yet another password.
 We spend more customer support time than we wanted to solve password-related issues.
 On top of that, user data is of no value for us.
-Our business doesn’t "resell" user data to third parties nor we plan to do anything with the data we are collecting beyond improving our own product.
+Our business doesn't "resell" user data to third parties nor we plan to do anything with the data we are collecting beyond improving our own product.

 We reached a point where we wondered if "there was a better way".
 We grab a whiteboard and ask ourselves: "if we were to build this again, how the best login system should look like".